 People who are born blind, learn how to function from the first day of their lives.
-However, those who become blind later in life, find it a lot more difficult to get used to this new life that opens for them and they usually need a lot of time to adjust.
+However, those who become blind later in life, find it a lot more difficult to get used to this new life and they usually need a lot of time to adjust.
 Apart from a walking stick, what helps them in their everyday lives is a guide dog, who prevents them from tripping and stops when they need to stop.
 Mary Sedgwick and her guide dog are an example of the second instance and although Mary is blind, being able to see her for the first time with the help of technology will be one of the most heartbreaking things you will see in your life.

 Mary Sedgwick, now 48-years-old, lost her eyesight in 1997